kizniche/Mycodo/README.rst

 -  I2C Multiplexer Support: Allow multiple devices/sensors with the same I2C address to be used simultaneously.
--  Camera support: Raspberry Pi Camera and USB cameras, to stream live video (only Pi camera), capture still images and video, and create time-lapses.
+-  Camera support: Raspberry Pi Camera and USB cameras, to stream live video (only Pi cam), capture still images and video, and create time-lapses.
 -  Web Interface: Access using a web browser on your local network or anywhere in the world with an internet connection.